Skip to content

 How does the upgrade to SFOS v22 work?

-Are there any new monitoring functions?
+Are there new monitoring features?

 Sources